justeattakeaway/fozzie-components/README.md

 To access anything from the common file, simply prefix the value like so:

 ```
-// Fake values used for demonstation
+// Fake values used for demonstration
 .someClass {
   color: common.$fontColor;
   line-height: common.line-height();